gummif/coma/README.md

 # Introduction

-Coma is a C++11 header-only library providing asynchronous concurrency primatives based on the asynchronous model of Boost.ASIO.
-Utilities include RAII guards for semaphores, async semaphores, async condition variables and async thread-safe wrappers and handles.
+Coma is a C++11 header-only library providing asynchronous concurrency primatives, based on the asynchronous model of [Boost.ASIO](https://www.boost.org/doc/libs/1_76_0/doc/html/boost_asio.html) (and proposed [standard executors](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2020/p0443r14.html)).
+Utilities include RAII guards for semaphores, async semaphores and async condition variables.

-Coma depends on Boost.ASIO (executors, timers and utilities) and Boost.Beast (initiating function and composed operation utilities only) and familiarity with executors and completion handlers is a prerequisite.
+Coma depends on Boost.ASIO (executors, timers and utilities) and Boost.Beast (initiating function and composed operation utilities) and familiarity with executors and completion handlers/tokens is a prerequisite.
 Minimum supported Boost version is 1.72.
 An exception is made for the semaphore guards, which only depend on the standard library and can be used without bringing in Boost.

 To integrate it into you project you can add `include` to your include directories, use `add_subdirectory(path/to/coma)` or download it automatically using [FetchContent](https://cmake.org/cmake/help/v3.11/module/FetchContent.html) from your CMake project, or use the Conan package manager (WIP).